Eureka, part 2

 For the record, I don't know how learning via distributed practice, via repetition, relates to reinforcement learning, so that question will have to remain a mystery for the time being.

-Reinforcement learning in the sense of the incidental learning we do naturally throughout the day (what is good? what is bad?) depends on mistakes.
+Reinforcement learning in the sense of the incidental learning we do naturally throughout the day (what should I do again? what should I not do again?) depends on mistakes.
 "Reinforcement learning" happens when we are wrong, when we are wrong in a very specific way: reinforcement learning happens when we are wrong about the goodness or badness of what comes next.

 Drug addiction is probably a phenomenon of reward prediction error, btw.